tektechnologies/Instructor-Prep/201/class_4.md

 ### Talk about code review,
 - So last time we worked adding some ul and ol lists, worked with conditional statements some more, and also at truthy and falsy values,

-mention that the use of the reset.css, removes the bullets, which we can change,
+- mention that the use of the reset.css, removes the bullets, which we can change,

 - using classes are a standard best practice way of modify css,
 - usually resist using an id, because we cannot duplicate id's accross the site,
 - Not knowing how a project will end up it is best use to practice using classes so that they could potentially be reused in the future.

 ### Lets look at Javascript.
+# debugger
 Review code and then as you come accross an issues you can demo debugger. open the inspector to console before you reload the page, what debugger does is stops the code where we put it and then we can step through our code to see exactly what is going on with these variables.